UCF-MIPs/Analysis/README.md

+To create an evironment including all necessary dependencies:
+'''bash
+conda env create -f env.yml
+'''

 To do
 -auto-thresholding to find value needed to generate given number of nodes in tree
 -integrate betweenness-centrality based node importance function to automatically select root nodes